Green Eggs and Ham: Analysis and themes

 Dr. Seuss believed that children's books had more power to do good or evil for society than any other medium, and Green Eggs and Ham was the first of Seuss's Beginner Books to carry a lesson for children.
 Despite this, Dr. Seuss has said that there is no deeper meaning in the book, insisting that "the only meaning was that Bennett Cerf, my publisher, bet me fifty bucks I couldn't write a book using only fifty words".

 Green Eggs and Ham reverses the traditional structure of an adult trying to convince a child to try new foods.
 It is one of many Dr. Seuss books about a defiance of norms—in this case, the persistence of Sam-I-am after his offer of green eggs and ham is rejected.
 It explores the underlying social connection between individuals set in opposition to one another, but it does so in a way that appeals to the interests of children.
 Both characters refuse to move from their decision throughout the book until the adult finally gives in at the end.

 The narrative of Green Eggs and Ham is told in a question-and-answer structure.
 Consistent use of the name Sam-I-am instead of simply Sam allowed Seuss to maintain meter when rhyming it with the eponymous green eggs and ham.
 The title of Green Eggs and Ham is a play on the common phrase ham and eggs, inverting it to draw the reader's attention.

 Literature professor Donald E. Pease described Sam-I-am as "a young Grinch-like creature".
 One academic, Tim Wolf, argued that Sam-I-am has no distinguishing gender or sex and could be read as male or female.

-It has been reported that the book was banned in China from 1965 to 1991 because it supposedly contained themes of "early Marxism"— that is to say, Soviet-style socialism (which was at odds with Chinese socialism).
-Allegedly, the breakfast was interpreted as a metaphor for Soviet socialism, with many initially rejecting it but eventually coming to enjoy it after "trying" it.